Towards a unified user modeling language for engineering human centered AI systems: A unified user modeling language

 \section{A unified user modeling language}

-To address the fragmented nature of user models and offer a more comprehensive and fine-grained representation, we developed a new language that integrates insights from the SLR and user dimensions from other fields.
+To overcome the fragmented nature of user models and provide a more complete, while at the same time, fine-grained, representation of users, we developed a new language that integrates insights from the SLR and user dimensions from other fields.
 This section presents the abstract and concrete syntax of the unified user modeling language.